sibvisions/reactUI.example/src/readme-files/replace-screen/README.md

 Use replace-screens to develop custom screens with react, while still being able to use the data of the replaced screen from your java application!

 ## Implementation
-1. Add an array "customScreens" (type CustomScreenType, the same array as custom-screens)
+1. Add an array for your replace-screens (type CustomScreenType[], the same array as custom-screens).

 ```typescript
 const replaceScreens: CustomScreenType[] = [